Snowflake API Integration

 Each report requested will be viewable under Data > Databases

-Requesting reports - Aggregated tables
+Requesting reports - Aggregated recurring tables

 To fully automate your analysis, you can request reports to be delivered to pre-defined tables within your Snowflake account.
 This will allow you to have fresh data sent directly to the same tables, rather than having a new table created each time you request a report.
 Configure your tables with Tableau, Looker, and other data visualization tools.